jiixyj/loudness-scanner/README.md

 Features
 --------

+* Supports all libebur128 features:
   * Portable ANSI C code
   * Implements M, S and I modes
   * Implements loudness range measurement (EBU - TECH 3342)
   * True peak scanning
   * Supports all samplerates by recalculation of the filter coefficients
 * ReplayGain compatible tagging support for MP3, OGG, Musepack, FLAC and more

 Requirements
 ------------

-The library itself has no requirements besides ANSI C.

 The scanner needs Glib, GTK and taglib.
 There is input support for gstreamer, libsndfile, libmpg123, FFmpeg